 - Use as few fields as possible on your opt-in form.
 Opt-ins with two fields for name and email perform better than any other combination

 - Be respectful of the visitor by not breaking their flow.
 For example, if you use a pop-up, don’t display it as soon as the visitor lands on the page.
 They’ll most likely want to read your content and get to know you and what you’re offering before subscribing to your email list.
-In fact, we have discouraged pop-ups in the past.

 - Avoid needy language that reads like begging, such as “please don’t go” pop-ups.
 This is a tactic Norman Nielsen Group says is a demanding website design pattern.

 - Avoid negative wording in your opt-in copy.
 Keep the tone friendly and positive to encourage interaction.

 - Let visitors easily close your pop-up.
 If the visitor doesn’t want to subscribe, the opt-in should be easy to remove.
 Never try to hide the exit of a pop-up or opt-in to force a sign-up.

 - Avoid loading multiple opt-ins in quick succession.
 We’ve all been on those sites that load a pop-up, followed by a slide-in and then to top it off an exit-intent pop-up loads.
 Instead of bombarding your visitors with opt-ins, place your form in the sidebar for easier accessibility and less annoyance.

 - Avoid opt-in and pop-up animations such as “shakes.”.
 Having something in the middle of your screen is attention-grabbing enough.
 There’s no need to have an annoying animation to go with it.